rgommezz/react-native-offline/README.md

 ### Other utilities

 #### `checkInternetConnection()`
-Utility function that allows you to query for internet connectivity on demand
+Utility function that allows you to query for internet connectivity on demand.
+If you have integrated this library with redux, you can then dispatch a `CONNECTION_CHANGE` action type to inform the `network` reducer accordingly and keep it up to date.
+Check the example below

 ```js
 checkInternetConnection(timeout?: number = 3000, url?: string = 'http://www.google.com/'): Promise<boolean>